-Our normal lives as we know it has been put on hold including soccer events from the pro-level down to the kid’s training.
+Our normal lives as we know them have been put on hold including soccer events from the pro-level down to the kid’s training.

 The frustrating thing about it is that we don’t know yet when it will be over!